Program FAQ

 Supplemental Applications

 Yes, once PRIME-LA receives your primary application from AMCAS we will screen applications on a rolling basis.
-Qualified candidates will be evaluated using criteria that includes experience with and commitment to working with underserved populations as well as experience in leadership roles.
+Qualified candidates will be evaluated using criteria that includes experience with and commitment to working with California communities as well as experience in leadership roles.
 Additional review of the strength of the application will include the core objective criteria of GPA's and MCAT's, a secondary application, letters of recommendation and for the final round of candidates structured personal interviews.

-15 days after the date of the supplemental application request letter, or before November 1, 2023, whichever is earlier.
+15 days after the date of the supplemental application request letter, or before November 1, 2025, whichever is earlier.

 Please do not send in your letters of recommendation until you have been invited to submit a secondary application.